greg-raven/Impeachment-Chronicles/_posts/2024-05-12-stop-trump.md

 - Biden-Harris HQ
 ---

-NEW AD: Donald Trump wants to separate mothers from their children and allow laws that rip away IVF access and monitor women’s pregnancies.
+NEW AD: Donald Trump wants to separate mothers from their children and allow laws that rip away IVF access and monitor women's pregnancies.

-This Mother’s Day, do the moms in your life a favor: Stop Trump.
+This Mother's Day, do the moms in your life a favor: Stop Trump.

 > This is how Trump treats mothers.